Sheryl Sandberg, longtime No. 2 exec at Facebook, steps down

 THE ADULT IN THE ROOM

-Sandberg, 52, first helped Google build what quickly became the internet’s biggest -- and most lucrative -- advertising network before leaving that company to take on the challenge of transforming Facebook’s freewheeling social network into a money-making business while also helping to mentor Zuckerberg.
+Sandberg, now 52, first helped Google build what quickly became the internet’s biggest -- and most lucrative -- advertising network.
+But she left that post to take on the challenge of transforming Facebook’s freewheeling social network into a money-making business while also helping to mentor Zuckerberg, who was then 23 to her 38.

 She proved to be exactly what the then-immature Zuckerberg and the company needed at the right time, helping to pave the way to Facebook’s highly anticipated initial public offering of stock a decade ago.